-Stack emission monitoring can be useful for several reasons.
-These are mostly to comply with the limits set in part A1, A2 and part B permits, but can also be:
+The primary goal of monitoring is to ensure compliance with the limits set in part A1, A2 and part B permits, but its also important:

 - To comply with the limits specified in WID and LCPD.

 - For the calibration of CEMs.